 Research Programs Unit of the Faculty of Medicine is a top-quality research environment.
-Unit’s five research program comprises groups that integrate clinical, translational and biomedical research.
+Unit’s nine research programs comprises groups that integrate clinical, translational and biomedical research.

-Salary is based on the University's salary scheme for teaching and research personnel, composed of both task specific and personal performance components.
+Initial contract of employment will be done until the end of 2020 and starting as soon as possible.
+The contract of employment includes a probationary period of 6 months.
+Salary will be based on the Univer-sities salary scheme for teaching and research personnel composed of both task specific and personal performance components.

-To apply, please submit your application letter, CV and names of two references in a single PDF document through the University of Helsinki electronic recruitment system by clicking on the Apply link.
-Internal applicants (i.e., current employees of the University of Helsinki) please submit your applications through the SAP HR portal.
+The application, together with the required attachments, must be submitted through the University of Helsinki electronic recruitment system by clicking on Apply for job.
+Internal applicants (i.e., current em-ployees of the University of Helsinki) must submit their applications through the SAP HR portal.